 Focus on these 5 key activities.
 You get a point for doing each one.
 Your goal is to get 5 points a day, at least 4 days a week:

 - Eat a meal

-- 1 meaningful activity (preferably outside the house)
+- Do one meaningful activity (preferably outside the house)

 Get out of bed around the same time every day, preferably before 10am.
 You get to determine the order of showing, getting dressed, eating, and engaging in an activity.

 The activities will vary based on where you are, your access to a car, and whether you are suffering from any significant physical symptoms related to chronic illness.

 Here are a few ideas for a meaningful activity:

 - Picking up hours of work here and there (e.g., baby-sitting, dog walking, park time work)

 - Going for a walk